 Explore the Museum of Brands where you can learn more about marketing and how consumer society has evolved.
 Then, engage in a curated workshop on customer profiling.
 Working on an item from the museum collection, you will produce an in-depth profile of a typical and an alternative customer.

 Later, take part in a half-day of training on your presentation and public speaking skills.
 Those skills are crucial to succeed in business, and you’ll have fun honing them!

 It’s been a busy day!
 Relax in Westfield London, the biggest shopping centre in Europe.

 Day 4: London Stock Exchange

-This morning, you’ll have the opportunity to visit the London Stock Exchange.
-Explore today’s financial industry in a curated workshop using live market data feeds, and expand your knowledge on how shares are traded, how the financial market works, and common misconceptions.
+Grab the opportunity to visit the London Stock Exchange.
+Explore today’s financial industry in a curated workshop using live market data feeds.
+Expand your knowledge on how shares are traded, how the financial market works and common misconceptions.

-Embark on a walk of Central London with your guide, who will talk you through the city’s most famous retail giants and the oldest markets, so that you’ll have a better understanding of the history and style of trade in the city.
+Embark on a walk of Central London with your guide, who will talk you through the city’s most famous retail giants and the oldest markets.
 You may even have the chance to do some retail therapy!

 Day 5: Day trip to Oxford

-Later, you can enjoy a free afternoon in Oxford city centre.
-While you explore, take part in our Learning Adventure Photo Scavenger Hunt: our prompts will guide you towards the city’s unmissable landmarks!
-In the evening, make your way back to London.
+Enjoy a free afternoon in Oxford city centre.
+While you explore, take part in our Learning Adventure photo scavenger hunt.
+Our prompts will guide you towards the city’s unmissable landmarks.

-Engage in another talk and Q&A with a member of a start-up company, who will speak about a particular aspect of enterprise you’re interested to hear about, including strategic planning, corporate culture and management, technology, personal work habits and more.
+Engage in another talk and Q&A with a member of a start-up company, who will speak about a particular aspect of enterprise you’re interested in, including strategic planning, corporate culture, management and technology.